 But, for your staff, the feeling of being in the dark is much more stressful than knowing the facts.
 People can sense when they’re not getting the full story, and withholding information will make you less credible and trustworthy in their eyes.
 It’s that loss of trust that will make your team members feel unsafe – not the facts themselves.

 Depending on your camp’s situation, you might be making tough decisions and possibly delivering disappointing news.
 If you’re in this position, resist the urge to put a positive spin on things or shield people from the full truth.
 Instead, state the facts in a clear and straightforward way, taking care to explain how your camp’s values informed your decisions or approach.
 Allow team members to express the range of emotions they may be feeling in response to those decisions or updates, without trying to “fix” what they’re feeling.
 And, make sure to model openness by being vulnerable yourself.
 Your employees want to know you’re human!

 Regardless of whether you have updates to share, it’s important to make yourself highly visible and communicate frequently with your staff throughout this crisis.
 In the absence of information, people tend to jump to the scariest possible conclusion about what’s going on; it’s how the human brain works.
 Create a consistent communication rhythm and share updates regularly (we suggest weekly), even if you’re simply repeating and affirming the information you’ve already shared.

-A simple and effective model for communicating with your staff is:
+A simple and effective model to support camp staff during COVID-19 is:

 “Here’s what we know…”